expo/expo/docs/pages/guides/authentication.md

     {
       clientId: 'CLIENT_ID',
       scopes: ['activity:read_all'],
-      // For usage in managed apps using the proxy
       redirectUri: makeRedirectUri({
         // For usage in bare and standalone
         // the "redirect" must match your "Authorization Callback Domain" in the Strava dev console.